 Second, the Zotero desktop clients (Zotero for Firefox and Zotero Standalone) ship with two utilities:

 - The Reference Test pane allows you to edit the XML code of a style.
-Different from the “Code editor” tab of the Mendeley editor, the Reference Test pane provides a live preview using items selected in the Zotero client.
+A live preview is shown based on the items selected in your Zotero client.

-- The Preview pane provides previews using items selected in the Zotero client for all installed CSL styles.
+- The Preview pane generates previews for the items selected in your Zotero client for all installed CSL styles.

-If you would like to contribute new styles, or submit changes to existing styles, please see our contribution guidelines.
+If you would like to contribute new styles to our style repository, or submit changes to existing styles, please see our contribution guidelines.
 Keep in mind that style submissions are handled by a handful of volunteers.
 By closely following our guidelines, your styles will be accepted much faster.

 Custom styles can be requested, but our capacity to create new styles for free is limited.
 To get preferential treatment (and support our work), you can contact us and offer payment.
 The cost of a custom-made CSL style is typically $100-300, depending on the amount of work.